-- \According to the decision of GA 2017, this class will be introduced for the next season, with no gender or dog breed - 4.1.2 The class will be divided up into men and women, whenever there are at least 5 starters in each group. - 4.1.3 In case there are not at least 5 starters in either Men or Women category the race marshal may decide to have the Skijoring Men starting in the same class with the Pulka Men.
+4.1.2 The 1-dog class class will be divided into men and women, whenever there are at least 5 starters in each group.

+4.1.3 In case there are not at least 5 starters in either Men or Women category the race marshal may decide to have the Skijoring Men starting in the same class with the Pulka Men.
 The same applies for the Women classes.
-If there are still fewer than 5 starters in either Men or Women class, both, Men and Women will be combined to race in the same class. - 4.1.4 The minimum age of the musher 16 years. - 4.1.5 Separate classes for drivers aged 12-15 years may be offered on the 2 dog-trail.
+If there are still fewer than 5 starters in either Men or Women class, both, Men and Women will be combined to race in the same class.

+4.1.4 The minimum age of the musher 16 years.

+4.1.5 Separate classes for drivers aged 12-15 years may be offered on the 2 dog-trail.
 A musher at the age of at least 12 years and not older than 15 years shall be considered as "JUNIOR".
 It is assumed that the Junior has the explicit permission to from either the parents or the custodian to participate in the event and that an adequate personal insurance coverage is available.
 Junior mushers will be marked (J) in the final results.

 4.1.6 The classification is based on the actual age of the musher on the first day of the championship.

-- 4.2.1 The dogs harness shall not allow the dog to escape. - 4.2.2 The dog shall be attached to the driver by a snub line with shock absorber at all times. - 4.2.2.1 It is prohibited to have any form of metal hook or ring at the end of the line. - 4.2.3 The skis shall not be dangerous for the dog, e.g. sharp tips are not allowed.
+4.2.1 The dogs harness shall not allow the dog to escape.

+4.2.2 The dog shall be attached to the driver by a snub line with shock absorber at all times.

+4.2.2.1 It is prohibited to have any form of metal hook or ring at the end of the line.

+4.2.2.2 The line needs to be equipped with an open hook or a panic snap that's easy to open in order to release the line fast and easily.

+4.2.3 The skis shall not be dangerous for the dog, e.g. sharp tips are not allowed.

-4.3 STARTING RULES.
+4.3 STARTING RULES